-You see, the thing is whenever I’m in the mood to write, I want to write.
+The thing is, whenever I’m in the mood to write; I want to write.
 I don’t want to bother with any other stuff.

 If you’re using WordPress, I’m sure by now you’ve tried the new Gutenberg plugin released some months ago.
-It’s meant to help us get a feel of Gutenberg before it’s baked into the core WordPress software.
+It’s meant to help us get a feel of Gutenberg before it’s accounted for in the core WordPress software.

 I’ve tried the plugin, and I am not too fond of it.
 Why?

 I’m comfortable with the classic WordPress.
-They say, if something isn’t broke, you don’t try to fix it.
+They say, if something isn’t broke, you don’t fix it.

-So, I wonder why the good folks at WordPress want to replace the simple and straightforward TinyMCE post content editor with a more robust and in my opinion a complex editor like Gutenberg.
+So, I wonder why the good folks at WordPress want to replace the simple TinyMCE post content editor with a more robust and a complex editor like Gutenberg.

 When I’m on WordPress, I want to blog.
 I don’t want to bother myself with ‘blocks’ or the other page building capabilities of Gutenberg.